A cup is one of the most overlooked, yet critically important pieces of protective equipment that you wear behind the plate.

 Originally intended for use in the ring, MLB players are increasingly turning to this cup.
 Names like Willson Contreras, Kris Bryant, Jason Kipnis and Tim Federowicz are among its users among professional ballplayers.

-Also, check out this video (look at the chair, and see the end...) showing legendary catcher Yadier Molina with the Diamond MMA cup!
+Also, we have seen video evidence of legendary catcher Yadier Molina with the Diamond MMA cup in his locker!
 Hey, if it's good enough for Yadi...